pinkareu/pinkareu/README.md

 ## Hi there  I'm Favour Nwanna! 👋

-I am a Computer Engineering student at the university of Toronto.
+I am a Computer Engineering student at the University of Toronto. with a passion for learning!

-- Location: Toronto, ON
 - LinkedIn: https://www.linkedin.com/in/favour-nwanna-96a0321a1/

 Project Demos:
 - https://www.youtube.com/playlist?list=PLBBlz9ZJ6Us5n-cvC_WHUyXH0HyOWvNsT

-## Summary
-Computer Engineering Student with a passion for learning.

 ## Skills